 Is the CBD dosage accurate?

 The COA should confirm the advertised CBD concentration.
-On the product label, CBD can be listed as "hemp extract" or "hemp oil."
+CBD can be listed as "hemp extract" or "hemp oil" on the product label."
 That's the right stuff!

 Checking the COA will verify that you're getting the promised CBD concentration.